 Day 7: Townsville to Mission Beach (235km)

 The Mission Beach Water Taxi runs return trips to and from Dunk Island (take a picnic!), and for the best views in town head to the top of Bicton Hill at Bingil Bay.
-Chill out in the evening at one of Mission Beach’s many cafes and restaurants.
+At sunset, grab a front-row seat at Bibesia Restaurant at Castaways Resort and Spa or chill out at one of Mission Beach’s many cafes and restaurants.